raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 - Change the Lambda handler
     - Function -> Code -> scroll down to "Runtime settings" and click Edit -> Change the "Handler" to `app.lambda_handler`

-- Provide Lambda Execution Role access to EC2/S3/RDS/Bedrock for :
+- Provide Lambda Execution Role access to EC2/S3/RDS/Bedrock:
     - Lambda -> Configuration -> Permissions -> Click on Role name and it will open IAM console in new browser tab with Role in it.
     - Drop down on Add Permissions and click Attach policies
     - Select `AWSLambdaVPCAccessExecutionRole, AmazonRDSFullAccess, AmazonS3FullAccess` and add permission to the Execution Role.